davidmcbee/PyBer_Analysis_Challenge/README.md

 ### How the Analysis was Conducted
 #### Data
 This analysis was conducted based off the data provided in two files.
-The first file is the [city_data.csv] ("Resources/city_ride.csv") file which shows the city, the driver count for each city and the city type.
+The first file is the [city_data.csv](Resources/city_data.csv) file which shows the city, the driver count for each city and the city type.
-The second file is the [ride_data.csv] ("Resources/ride_data.csv") file which shows the city, date of the ride, the fare for that ride and the ride ID.
+The second file is the [ride_data.csv](Resources/ride_data.csv) file which shows the city, date of the ride, the fare for that ride and the ride ID.
 Both files span the period from 1 Jan 2019 through 5 May 2019.
 Note the range of analysis is from 1 Jan 2019 through 29 April 2019.

 #### Steps Conducted
 1. After some plotting practice the files were reviewed to make sure the data did not need to be cleaned, which it did not, both files were merged on city to get a combined view data frame.